What makes an enterprise CMS AI-ready?

 Monitor your site after migration

-- Check if tracking tools are properly set up.
-This includes verifying that Google Analytics, Google Tag Manager, and Google Search Console are collecting data correctly and that the tracking code is installed on all pages of the new website.
-Remember to use annotation to mark the migration date in Google Analytics.
-Annotations provide context to the data and make it easier to identify any changes in website performance that may be related to the migration.
-By marking the migration date in Google Analytics using annotations, web owners can accurately track website performance before and after the migration and identify any issues that may arise.
+• Check if tracking tools are properly set up.
+Verify that Google Analytics, Google Tag Manager, and Google Search Console are collecting data correctly and that the tracking code is installed on all pages of the new website.
+Use annotations to mark the migration date in Google Analytics so you can identify any performance changes related to the migration.

-In Conclusion
+In conclusion

 Contact Niteco to find out how we can help you with your website migration and all other SEO needs.